jpral/supa-pizza/JPA_README.md

 ## Stuff that I wish I had done (or done better)
 - Authentication: I just could not get it done in the local docker environment, could not add the user to the supabase system for some reason, but it seemed straight forward enough after that.
 - Better, cleaner component structure.
 I should have move most queries to hooks, or at least to their own testable components.
 I struggled a bit with some of the bigger components including charts, a lot of boilerplate necessary and not always the cleaner outcome.
 - Testing, I should include one or two tests at least to show my approach, I got a bit short of time and tried to do everything else.
 I might add a few after this commit, but I've decided to send the project as-is.
-This is as much as I was able to do in the week-ish that I was given.
+This is as much as I was able to do in the week-ish that I was given. **[UPDATE]**: I did include some in the end.
 - Better docs: I hope I was able to comment on most of what I did in a clear way, but I am sure there are some things I took for granted and I could have explained better.

 ## Final remarks